PropellerAero/propeller-ppk-spec/README.md

 GPS Antenna Calibration Data should be provided in the format of ANTEX file which should conform to the following [specification](https://files.igs.org/pub/data/format/antex14.txt).

-This file needs to be provided to Propeller if this file is not already stored [here](https://www.ngs.noaa.gov/ANTCAL/LoadFile?file=ngs20.atx) and is not currently valid.
+This file needs to be provided to Propeller if this file is not already stored [here](https://www.ngs.noaa.gov/ANTCAL/LoadFile?file=ngs20.atx).

 ### Numbers for GNSS antenna specifications of Phase Centre offsets